-D.6.5.2 Behavioral Reactions of Odontocetes
+D.4.5.2 Behavioral Reactions of Odontocetes

-D.6.5.2.1.1 Beaked Whales
+D.4.5.2.1.1 Beaked Whales

 Following several beaked whale strandings in which military mid-frequency active sonar was identified as a contributing cause or factor, the scientific community hypothesized that these deep-diving species may be more susceptible to behavioral disturbance or behaviorally mediated physiological consequences.
 Subsequently, behavioral response studies in which beaked whales were intentionally or incidentally exposed to real or simulated sonar, in some cases on military ranges, found that beaked whales are likely more sensitive to disturbance than most other cetaceans.
-Observed reactions by Blainville's beaked whales, goose-beaked whales, and Baird's beaked whales, as well as northern bottlenose whales (the largest of the beaked whales), to mid-frequency sonar sounds include cessation of clicking, decline in group vocal periods, termination of foraging dives, changes in direction to avoid the sound source, slower ascent rates to the surface, longer deep and shallow dive durations, and other unusual dive behaviors (DeRuiter et al., 2013b; Hewitt et al., 2022; Jacobson et al., 2022; McCarthy et al., 2011; Miller et al., 2015; Moretti et al., 2014; Southall et al., 2011; Stimpert et al., 2014; Tyack et al., 2011).
+Observed reactions by Blainville's beaked whales, Baird's beaked whales, goose-beaked whales (formerly known as Cuvier's beaked whales), and northern bottlenose whales (the largest of the beaked whales), to mid-frequency sonar sounds include cessation of clicking, decline in group vocal periods, termination of foraging dives, changes in direction to avoid the sound source, slower ascent rates to the surface, longer deep and shallow dive durations, and other unusual dive behaviors (DeRuiter et al., 2013b; Hewitt et al., 2022; Jacobson et al., 2022; McCarthy et al., 2011; Miller et al., 2015; Moretti et al., 2014; Southall et al., 2011; Stimpert et al., 2014; Tyack et al., 2011).